 Ultimately, even though this soup was an accidental discovery, I’m very happy to add it to my recipe book.
 My kids and my husband enjoyed it.
 Plus, it’s healthy with no processed ingredients and just delicious.
 You can use it as a starter (add an extra half cup of water to recipe below) or eat it for dinner (make it a little thicker).

-I included the picture of the 3 vegetables I used so you can have an idea of their size.
 Potatoes and butternut squash might vary widely on their size so if you include 4 huge potatoes and a big butternut squash, you’ll get much different results.
 So feel free to adjust the ingredients and their quantities a little bit.

 I made this soup with water since I didn’t have vegetable broth or chicken broth on hand.
 I’m definitely curious to try it with broth and if you do please let me know what you think.
 We loved it just like this though!